Rjordan23/james-harden/README.md

 # james-harden
-Just a quick 1 day project I threw together for a contest
+Just a quick 1 day project I threw together for a contest.
+The only rules were to make a site in 24 hours featuring your favorite athlete.